davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ## Installing the Datadog Agent on a Linux host

-The Agent runs on your host and is responsible for collecting metrics and sending data to Datadog so you can view it in your account.
+The Agent runs on your host and is responsible for collecting metrics and sending data to your Datadog account.

 ### Copy the Agent installation string